-Take Biscoff cookies and toasted pecans in a food processor and grind them in the food processor to a fine crumb.
-Next, combine the crumbs, and melted butter.
-Mix together until the mixture comes together, you take it in your palm and make a fist.
+Take Biscoff cookies and toasted pecans in a food processor and grind them to a fine crumb.
+Next, combine the crumbs with melted butter.
+Mix together until the mixture comes together; you can test this by taking some in your palm and making a fist.
 Pour the crumb mixture into a 10-inch baking pan.
-Press the crumbs into the bottom and the sides of the pan with a cup.
+Press the crumbs into the bottom and sides of the pan using a cup.
 Then bake it at 350 degrees for 10 minutes.
 Remove the crust from the oven and let it cool.

-Now make the cheese filling.
+Now, make the cheese filling.
 Place the cream cheese blocks in a mixing bowl.
 Beat the cream cheese until it becomes creamy and smooth.
-Next add the brown sugar, salt, and vanilla extract.
+Next, add the brown sugar, salt, and vanilla extract.
 Mix everything until the mixture is completely smooth.
-Then add eggs one at a time and mix well.
-After that, add sour cream and flour and combine everything well.
-Now pour the cheese mixture on the baked crust in the pan.
+Then, add the eggs one at a time and mix well.
+After that, add sour cream and flour, and combine everything well.
+Now, pour the cheese mixture onto the baked crust in the pan.